Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Additional results on private 3D Echo

 We present our qualitative result on the private 3D Echo dataset across three architectures with \cref{fig:main_result_echo}, where we show that our proposed framework achieves a better registration accuracy evidenced by better matching with the ground truth (yellow overlayed), smoother contour edges and locally consistent myocardial regions.
 We further show our quantitative results with \cref{tab:contour_table_echo}, where our proposed framework outperforms other baselines on Voxelmorph and Diffusemorph architectures with comparable performance with the vanilla version on Transmorph architecture.
 This might be due to that the testing size of our private 3D Echo dataset is small with only 20 cases, which we aim to further evaluate on larger \textit{in vivo} animal datasets.

 We additionally show the qualitative result of the adaptive scoring map on 3D private Echo with \cref{fig:scoring_map_echo} during training.
 Cross-sectional slices are extracted from the 3D volumes for visualization.
-We show that our proposed scoring map in the fifth column is able to identify regions with loss of correspondence (e.g. by comparing regions in the first two columns) and adaptive re-weight the error residuals to prevent the displacement estimator from being driven away by the spurious error residuals, leading to performance improvement, consistent to our finding in \cref{sec:scoring_map_quali}.
+We show that our proposed scoring map in the fifth column is able to identify regions with loss of correspondence (e.g. by comparing regions in the first two columns) and adaptive re-weight the error residuals to prevent the displacement estimator from being driven away by the spurious error residuals, leading to performance improvement, consistent to our finding in Sec.
+5 from the main paper, where we discuss results of our correspondence scoring map and adaptive weighting (see Fig. 4 in the main paper).